trant8381/flaskreact/README.md

 Config
+1. Install nodejs and python
-1. Install all app dependencies with "npm install".
+2. Install all app dependencies with "npm install".
-2. Install all python dependencies in api folder with "python -r requirements.txt"
+3. Install all python dependencies in api folder with "python -r requirements.txt"

 Run the app:
 1. Use npm start to start the app